 The aim of the <connection_group/> element is to group up all the joints that connect the same parts.

 Therefore, <connected_to/> contains each part connected in the joint only once.
-However, it can be important to explicitly define in which order some parts of the group are connected.
+However, in some situations it can be important to explicitly define in which order some parts of the group are connected.

 This includes the following scenarios: